fbpx

 The problem with this is that most neurodiverse people have not one but rather several neurodiversities.

-A simple diagnosis of dyslexia may well give their educators tunnel vision, leading them to interact with the child as if their only difference were dyslexia.
+A simple diagnosis of dyslexia may well give their educators tunnel vision, leading them to ignore other challenges that the child may have.
+Some educators may even make the mistake of thinking that dyslexia defines the child.

-Teachers want to do the very best for all the children they teach.
+Teachers want to do the very best for all the children they teach, but often they do not have the breadth of experience to fully cater to a range of neurodevelopmental differences.

-With great regret, they have to focus their time and attention where they can have the most impact.
-In many educational environments, some children, unfortunately, just get left behind.
+Some teachers and some school systems focus their time and attention where they expect to succeed.
+Some children, unfortunately, just get left behind.

 In fact, dyslexia is a mixed bag.
-Sure there are some obvious limitations like difficulty reading and difficulty processing some kinds of information.
+Yes, there are some obvious limitations like difficulty reading or learning to read or difficulty processing some kinds of information.

 However, dyslexics also have a unique way of thinking that often allows them to see the big picture, and see patterns that others miss.

-The world is full of highly successful dyslexics, such as Richard Branson, Steven Speilberg and Magic Johnson.
+The world is full of highly successful dyslexics, such as Richard Branson, Steven Spielberg and Magic Johnson.

 When you have the full picture, dyslexia is as much a superpower as a limitation.
 Your child just needs to learn to discover their superpowers hidden beneath their obvious challenges.

 None of these downsides mean that you should not get a formal dyslexia diagnosis for your child.
-But rather, they are things to be aware of and manage.
+However, finding the right support is more important than a formal diagnosis

 Specialist Tutoring for Your Child